PuzlWorld/quilt/README.md

 * Mint Coupon - A discount mechanism reducing payable requirement in a "mint"
 * Migration - While not target, can be used for a token migration
 * Rebalancing - Abtract case: effectively creating new market dynamics in an existing collection by reducing supply
-* ReMint - An experimental concept of re minting an active part of an existing collection (think git branch)
+* ReMint - An experimental concept of re minting an active part of an existing collection (think git branch).
+Optional, one could pair with a dutch auction to create new equilibrium across a lively sub group.

 ### Core smart contracts of Quilt v1